manwar/theweeklychallenge/content/blog/advent-calendar-2024-12-25.md

 Being a practice muslim, I don't celebrate `Christmas` but I do wish all my friends (`Christian` by faith) on this occassion.
 I am sure we have many members in the `Team PWC` who celebrate the festival.
 I wish all of them a very joyous christmas with their loved ones.

 As of today, there are `319` members in `Team PWC`.
 Out of those, `17` members never contributed even once.
 We also have `26` guest members who contributed in languages other than `Perl` and `Raku` only.
-I must confess, we have regular members who regularly contributes in guest languages every week too.
+I must confess, we have regular members who contributes in guest languages every week too.

 <br>